vectorvitalityfit/DeepSeek-R1-Algo-Implementations/README.md

 ## Conclusion

 This README highlighted GRPO’s efficient reward estimation without a critic network, enabling scalable training of large language models.
 We covered knowledge distillation techniques for transferring expertise from teacher to student models using soft labels and temperature scaling.
-Key evaluation metrics—Pass@1, Majority Voting, and Pass@k—were presented to reliably measure reasoning models’ performance despite output variability.
+Key evaluation metrics like Pass@1, Majority Voting, and Pass@k—were presented to reliably measure reasoning models’ performance despite output variability.
 Finally, KL divergence methods, including GRPO’s per-sample estimator, help maintain stable and feasible policy updates.
 Together, these techniques offer a solid foundation for developing and evaluating advanced reasoning-capable AI models.

 ## References